emberjs/website/source/guides/getting-started/displaying-the-number-of-incomplete-todos.md

 Implement these properties as part of this template's controller, the `Todos.TodosController`:

+*Note:*do not forget to add a coma after the last bracket of the `createTodo` function.

 ```javascript
 // ... additional lines truncated for brevity ...
 remaining: function () {